seidelj/mht/README.md

 * stata11/lmhtexp11.mlib contains the mata functions required for the command; compiled using Stata11.

 ####For older versions of Stata (<Stata14 and =>Stata11)
 Stata versions that are atleast Stata11 can still use this command.
 However, the bootstrap option is currently unavailable for older versions of Stata.
-To use this command with an older version of Stata, first replace lmhtexp.mlib with lmhtexp11.mlib.
+To use this command with an older version of Stata, first replace lmhtexp.mlib with lmhtexp11.mlib and remove or comment out line 2 in mhtexp.ado.

 ```
 ### Remove ###